Dre Campbell Farm

 1. Vacuum Them Up

-One of the easiest and most effective ways to get rid of western conifer seed bugs in your home is to vacuum them up.
+One of the easiest and most effective ways to get rid of Western conifer seed bugs in your home is to vacuum them up.

-Use a vacuum cleaner to suck up the bugs when you spot them.
-Be sure to empty the vacuum bag or canister immediately after to prevent any lingering odor from the bugs.
+Be sure to empty the vacuum bag or canister immediately after to prevent any lingering odors from the bugs.

 2. Natural Predators